 SILVER Award (two weeks placement at Smooth Operations and a Roberts DAB Radio)

 Diane Gray, University of Sunderland:- Where Are They Now

 “In terms of topicality, and also in terms of execution Where Are They Now? is a brilliant piece,” said the judges, “spot on for the Charles Parker prize”: “A great idea for a ballad-style work”, a colleague agreed.
 They praised its very strong opening: “unbeatable – the mix of music, birdsong and words are quite heart-stopping”.
 Another also praised its “superb use of music – a beautifully developed idea”.
 This was “impressive” said one judge, “with some nice radio techniques and mixes” that really “paid dividends,” added another, “as the programme swelled towards its conclusion.”

 BRONZE Award (a week’s placement at Falling Tree Productions and a Roberts DAB Radio)

-Chloe Gosling from the University of Sunderland for:- All at Sea
+Chloe Gosling, University of Sunderland:- All at Sea

 The judges praised the choice of a really good subject “this is a radio ballad”, which contained “excellent interviews, with a surprising and satisfying number of women”.
 Another judge liked the way the producer used her interviewees: there was “no need for a narrator yet the story unfurled without confusion.
 It allowed people to tell their own story and opened up a new world to me.
 Gentle and engaging”; “it was a little gem”, concluded another judge.